EvelynPloetz/Deep-LASI/docs/source/docu/histograms.rst

    :align: center
    :name: plot-color_settings

-   The GUI to choose the desired colors for plotting
+   The GUI for setting the desired colors for plotting